Skip to content

 Dr. Barrett Straub

-Dr. Straub practices general and sedation dentistry in Port Washington, WI.
-He has worked hard to develop his practice into a top performing fee for service practice that focuses on improving the lives of patients through dentistry.
-A graduate of Marquette Dental School, his advanced training and CE includes work at the Spear Institute, LVI, DOCS, and as a member of the Milwaukee Study Club.
+Dr. Barrett Straub owned and operated a fee for service general practice with a focus on sedation dentistry in Port Washington, WI for nearly 20 years.
+A former coaching client of ACT Dental, he sold his practice to become the full time CEO of ACT Dental and the Best Practices Association in 2023.
+A graduate of Marquette Dental School, his advanced training and CE includes work at the Spear Institute, LVI, DOCS, and as a member of the Milwaukee Study Club (SSC).
 He is a past member of the Wisconsin Dental Association Board of Trustees and was awarded the Marquette Dental School 2017 Young Alumnus of the Year.
-As a former ACT coaching client that experienced first-hand the transformation that coaching can provide, he is passionate about helping other dentists create the practice they’ve always wanted.
-Dr. Straub loves to hunt, golf, and spends winter on the ice curling.
+Barrett’s passion is taking his real world experience and using it to help dentists everywhere create their ideal practice.
+Outside of dentistry, Dr. Straub loves to hunt, golf, and spends winter on the ice curling.
 He is married to Katie with two daughters, Abby, and Elizabeth.